 The Best Way to Keep Your Sinking Funds Organized

 You could lump your sinking funds into your savings and call it a day, but that’s a setup for disaster.
 Without having them earmarked for specific costs, you’ll likely forget how much you spent and on what items.

-To solve this problem, we opened a savings account with Capital One 360.
+To solve this problem, we opened a savings account with CIT Bank.
 It’s 100% online, and has a better interest rate than most savings accounts.
 The best part?
 It easily links to our local bank accounts, and we can create up to 25 sub-accounts without any additional paperwork!

 I have one account set up for quarterly tax payments, another for Christmas, and so on.
 No more worrying about overspending or figuring out how much we used for one thing or another.

 Now that you know how to stop the cycle of financial stress, use this info to start planning ahead.
 Figure out what you need to save for, and start building your separate sinking fund accounts.
 By knowing what you need to save for the year, you’ll avoid the last minute rush to find funds.
 And, you’ll be able to keep your emergency fund just for emergencies.

 Looking to learn more about budgeting?
 Click here to see the budget we’ve used to pay off over $16,000!

 Printable Debt & Savings Trackers Just for You!

 Use these free debt & savings tracking printables to help you track and achieve all of your financial goals!

 A forty-ish web designer/developer by day, a budget & financial fanatic by night.
 I’m a mom, wife, avid reader, and DIY enthusiast who’s tracking our journey to debt freedom.
 Read More